SlugSecurity/site/sponsors.md

 - Opportunities to recruit top talent for internships and full-time positions
 - The satisfaction of supporting a valuable educational and professional development opportunity for students

-If you are interested in supporting, please contact us via [slugsec@ucsc.edu](mailto:slugsec@ucsc.edu).
+If you are interested in supporting us, please contact us via [slugsec@ucsc.edu](mailto:slugsec@ucsc.edu).

 ### Current Sponsors
 <div class="sponsor-container">